onehilltech/ember-cli-dfinity/docs/getting-started.md

 a `DfxEmberApp` class in `ember-cli-build.js`.
 The last step in project setup is to install `dfx-ember-webpack-plugin` in `$DFX_ROOT` and update the `webpack.config.js`.

-> Do not install `dfx-ember-webpack-plugin` in the EmberJS application project.
+> Do not install `dfx-ember-webpack-plugin` in the EmberJS project.

     cd ../..
     npm install dfx-ember-webpack-plugin --save-dev